sirarthur3/vsts-docs/docs/pipelines/process/phases.md

   - B
   condition: succeeded('B')
   steps:
-  - script: echo this will run when B runs and succeeds
+  - script: Write-Output this will run when B runs and succeeds
 ```

 Example of using a [custom condition](conditions.md):